 Achieving Clean Marina Status

-In order to receive certification as a Michigan Clean Marina, participants need to complete a 10-step process, including training, a self-evaluation checklist and a site visit.
-Certified marinas strive for continuous improvement in daily environmental stewardship practices.
+To receive certification as a Michigan Clean Marina, participants need to complete the Steps to Certification, including training, a self-evaluation checklist and a site visit.
+Certified Clean Marinas strive for continuous improvement in daily environmental stewardship practices.
 Benefits to becoming a certified Clean Marina:

 - Reducing insurance and waste disposal costs